Home Theater Shack Forums

 I do think we're heading in the right direction with the LED DLP that Samsung is bringing out in a few weeks/months.
 It seems that DLP has better ANSI contrast and its likely that the rainbow problem has been worked out.

-ALevesque wrote:
+ALevesque said:

 .